-For horizontal pictures the camera, as shown, is held with both hands, and the release button pressed home steadily and firmly with the index or middle finger of the right hand.
-It is important to assume a firm posture and to avoid holding the camera to an angle.
-View-finder parallax: The picture in the view-finder shows the image which will be formed on the film at a reduced scale.
+For horizontal pictures the camera, as shown, is held with both hands and the release button pressed home steadily and firmly with the index or middle finger of the right hand.
+It is important to assume a firm posture and to avoid holding the camera at an angle.
+View-finder parallaxe: The picture in the view-finder shows the image which will be formed on the film at a reduced scale.
 With close-up pictures a small error is introduced, as the position of the view-finder is higher than that of the camera lens.
-However, a practical effect is not noticed at distances exceeding 3-6 ft.
+However, a practical effect is not noticed at distances exceeding $1-2~\mathrm{m}$ .